smithsa/jquery.socialshare/readme.md

 More documentation coming soon.

-Instantiate the socailshare object for your elements which will trigger the share
+Instantiate the socialshare object for your elements which will trigger the share
 ```
 var options = {
 	'targetBlank': false, //false is default, share window will be a popup